-- Grade b: (non-linear motility): These also move forward but tend to travel in a curved or crooked motion.
-Sometimes also denoted motility III.
+- Grade b: (non-linear motility): These also move forward but in a curved or crooked motion.

-- Grade d: These are immotile and fail to move at all.
-Sometimes also denoted motility I.
+- Grade d: These are immotile sperms and cannot move at all.

 Sperm vitality or viability

 Sperm viability refers to the percentage of live sperm in the semen sample.
-This is especially important to measure if sperm motility is low, so differentiate between live non-motile sperm and dead sperm.
-At least 58 percent of the sperm cells should be viable to be considered normal.
+This count becomes important to measure especially if the sperm motility is low.
+It helps to differentiate between live non-motile sperm and dead sperm.
+At least 58% of the sperm cells should be viable to be considered normal.